DRuggeri/nut_exporter/README.md

 network_ups_tools_ups_status{flag="CHRG"} 1
 ```

+#### Alerting on ups.status
+As noted above, the UPS status is a special case and is handled with flags set as labels on the `network_ups_tools_ups_status` metric.
 Therefore, alerting can be configured for specific statuses.
 Examples:
  * **Alert if the UPS has exited 'online' mode**: `absent(`network_ups_tools_ups_status{flag="OL"}) == 1`
  * **Alert if the UPS has gone on battery**:  `network_ups_tools_ups_status{flag="OB"} == 1`